Kirkbride, Durisdeer: The Ghost of Abraham Crichton

-Abraham Crichton, Provost of Sanquhar in 1734 had been a wealthy merchant in Sanquhar.
-In 1741 he was declared a bankrupt however it was generally believed that he had hidden his fortune.
-As stated he took an active part in the abolition of the services at Kirkbride and of its existence as a separate parish.
-His intention was to “sune ding doon the Whig's sanctuary” by removing the roof of the church however divine influence is said to have intervened and a violent storm forced the labourers to abandon their work and they did not return.
-Shortly after Abraham died from a fall from his horse, taken as a sign of divine retribution and in addition reports began of his ghost haunting the old kirk where he had ironically been buried.
-Reports differ on whether his appearances were solely restricted to the cemetery grounds, however he is said to have made a thorough nuisance of himself over a considerable period of time by causing milkmaids to drop their pails of milk and run for safety, terrifying locals miners and generally scaring old and young, men and women, all and sundry.
+Abraham Crichton, Provost of Sanquhar in 1734, was a wealthy merchant in Sanquhar.
+In 1741, he was declared bankrupt.
+However, it was generally believed that he had hidden his fortune.
+As stated, he took an active part in the abolition of the services at Kirkbride and of its existence as a separate parish.
+His intention was to “sune ding doon the Whig's sanctuary” by removing the roof of the church.
+However, divine influence is said to have intervened, and a violent storm forced the labourers to abandon their work and they did not return.
+Shortly after, Abraham died from a fall from his horse, taken as a sign of divine retribution and, in addition, reports began of his ghost haunting the old Kirk where he had ironically been buried.
+Reports differ on whether his appearances were solely restricted to the cemetery grounds.
+However, he is said to have made a thorough nuisance of himself over a considerable period of time by causing milkmaids to drop their pails of milk and run for safety, terrifying local miners and generally scaring old and young, men and women, all and sundry.

 The locals decided that this must stop as it had also become the talk of South-West Scotland and was even being discussed in Edinburgh.
 The Revd Hunter from the presbytery at Pont was approached and he agreed to spend the night in an attempt to exorcise the ghost.
 In this he was successful and Abraham haunts the site no more, however although the minister never revealed his methods he advised that his adversary's tomb should be bound with thick metal chains and weighed down with a large boulder.